 Plan where you will be stopping each night

 Now that you have chosen a destination and figured out who is traveling with you, it is time to pick where to spend the night.
 In short, you want to chose nightly stops at a maximum of 6 hours apart.
 On the other hand, they can be less than 6 hours apart.
 On our Road Trip to New Orleans, we stayed in Ybor city on Day 1.
-We only travelled 2 hours and 20 minutes to our destination for Day 2.
+We only traveled 2 hours and 20 minutes to our destination for Day 2.
 This was because we wanted to take in a brewery tour prior to leaving Ybor City.
 Then we needed time to shop for dinner before arriving at our condo in Cedar Key.

 Keep in mind, the longer you plan on driving in one day, the less time you have for enjoying the sights.
 Again, the drive for Day 3 was only a 3 1/2 hour drive because we stopped at a winery on the way.
 Once we arrived in Marianna we needed time to go spelunking and set up our campsite before dark.

 Choosing Appropriate Lodging

 In Biloxi, we chose Hard Rock Hotel because we didn’t have any sightseeing planned.
 We wanted a hotel with its own sights.
 Again, in New Orleans our goal was location.
 We chose the Royal Saint Charles because it was in the French Quarter.
 Therefore it was within walking distance or trolley stop of everything.
 Consequently, we chose the Wyndham Garden Inn in Ft.
 Walton Beach because it was located on the beach.
 We went through Groupon for some of these to get good deals.

 Alternately, hotels aren’t always your best option.
 Consequently, we chose to go camping in Marianna while at Florida Caverns State Park to complete our nature experience.
 In Cedar Key we chose a condo where we could cook a romantic dinner.
 Our last night in Deland, we wanted a bit more luxury.
 We picked an inn with a suite complete with Jacuzzi tub.
 Again, your accommodations should reflect your reason for choosing that overnight destination.